Join Our Email List

-Opioids are safe if taken in the right way.
+Opioid medications are safe if taken in the right way.
 They can be very dangerous if:

-What are the side effects of opioids?
+What are the side effects of opioid medications?

-When you take an opioid in the right way, as instructed by your doctor, you may have some side effects.
+When you take an opioid medication in the right way, as instructed by your doctor, you may have some side effects.
 You may:

 What are the symptoms of opioid poisoning?

-What can you do about opioid poisoning?
+What can I do about opioid poisoning?

-|If someone has passed out or is not breathing, call 911 right away.
+If someone who has taken an opioid has passed out, is having trouble breathing or is not breathing, call 911 right away.

-Because opioids can be very dangerous it is important store and take them safely.
+Because opioids can be very dangerous it is important to store and take them safely.
 To prevent opioid poisonings: